 Itinerary for Zanskar Valley

-If you are not travelling in your self-owned vehicle, then you can find public transport on both Manali – Leh and Srinagar – Leh highway in form of shared taxis.
+If you are not traveling in your self-owned vehicle, then you can find public transport on both Manali – Leh, and Srinagar – Leh highway in form of shared taxis.

 Flying to Leh

-I hope this information and itinerary for Ladakh trip was of help.
-If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I would be glad to answer.
+I hope this information and itinerary for the Ladakh trip were of help.
+If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.